 At Drugwatch, we are passionate about our mission to keep people safe from the potential risks of prescription drugs and medical devices.
 Our team of expert writers and outreach coordinators work together to deliver trusted, up-to-date information and spread awareness about problematic medicines and devices that affect people’s health.

 Kevin Connolly joined Drugwatch as managing editor after 20 years in newspapers, mainly the Orlando Sentinel.
 He is a watchdog at Drugwatch, where pharmaceutical companies hawking dangerous drugs and device manufacturers selling defective medical products are held accountable.
-He is a member of the International Society for Medical Publication Professionals, the Drug Information Association, the American Association for the Advancement of Science and Investigative Reporters and Editors.
+He is a member of the International Society for Medical Publication Professionals, the Drug Information Association, the American Association for the Advancement of Science, Physicians for Responsible Opioid Prescribing and Investigative Reporters and Editors.